Maria Taylor (sportscaster)

 Suzette Maria Taylor (born May 12, 1987) is an American sportscaster for NBC Sports.
 She has worked for ESPN and the SEC Network.
-She has covered college football, college volleyball, National Basketball Association (NBA), National Football League (NFL), and men's and women's college basketball.
+She has covered college football, college volleyball, National Basketball Association (NBA), National Football League (NFL), the Olympic Games and men's and women's college basketball.

-Early life
+Early life and height

 Taylor was born on May 12, 1987, to Steve and Suzette Taylor.
 She was born in Cookeville, Tennessee, while her father was a coach at Tennessee Tech University.

 She is 6 ft 2 in tall.

 High school and college athlete

 While attending Centennial High School in Roswell, Georgia, she had a successful four-year basketball career in which she received many accolades.
 Among the awards were being a member of the Atlanta Tip-Off Team of the Year, being a Fulton County Scholar Athlete of the Year, Offensive MVP of her high school volleyball team for three years, a three-time All-Region Selection, and being named All-State as a senior.
 Taylor was additionally selected to be a member of the 2004 USA Volleyball Junior National A2 team.

 Taylor received an athletic scholarship to the University of Georgia, where she continued to play volleyball and basketball from 2005 until 2009.
 While at Georgia she was named a member of the All-SEC volleyball team each season.
 She also continued to play for the US Volleyball Junior National A2 team, and helped them win a bronze medal during the Open Division of the US Volleyball Championships.
 By the time her playing days were done in the fall of 2008, Taylor ranked fourth all-time in program history in career kills with 1,729 and was fourth all-time in total points with 2,020.